graphql-nexus/nexus/README.md

 Declarative, code-first and strongly typed GraphQL schema construction for TypeScript & JavaScript

-> GraphQL Nexus is independent from Prisma.
-To learn how it can best be combined with Prisma, check out the [`nexus-prisma`](https://github.com/prisma/nexus-prisma) plugin.
+> GraphQL Nexus can be used independently from [Prisma](https://www.prisma.io).
+To learn how it can best be combined with Prisma, check out the [`nexus-prisma`](https://github.com/prisma-labs/nexus-prisma) plugin.

 ## Overview